openwdl/wdl/SPEC.md

     * `String`: A single container URI.
     * `Array[String]`: An array of container URIs.

-The `container` key accepts a URI string that describes a location where the execution engine can attempt to retrieve a container image to execute the task.
+The `container` attribute accepts a URI string that describes a location where the execution engine can attempt to retrieve a container image to execute the task.

 The user is strongly suggested to specify a `container` for every task.
 There is no default value for `container`.
 If `container` is not specified, the execution behavior is determined by the execution engine.
 Typically, the task is simply executed in the host environment.